-To form an LLC, you must fill out an official form and send it to your state’s filing office.
+To form an LLC, you must fill out an official form, known as articles of organization, and send it to your state’s filing office.
 Each state has different requirements for the articles of organization.

 The articles of organization usually require a registered agent to receive legal papers.
 If you are the sole owner of the LLC, you are the registered agent.
-If you have a multi-member LLC, you will need to appoint one member as the registered agent.
+If you have a multi-member LLC, appoint one member as the registered agent.

 3. Write an LLC operating agreement